julianperrott/WowClassicGrindBot/README.md

     pause
     ```

 2. Execute the `run.bat`.
 This will start the bot and Chrome, Wow must be already running.
-If you get `"Unable to find the Wow process is it running ?"` in the console window then it can't find wow.exe.
+If you get `"Unable to find the Wow process is it running ?"` in the console window then it can't find exe.

 3. When running the BlazorServer for the first time you will have to follow a setup process:
     * Just start the game and wait in the character selection screen.
     * Click `2.
 Addon Configuration`
     * Click `Find InstallPath` -> `InstallPath` should be filled otherwise, fill out manually
-    * Fill the `Author`
+    * Fill the `Author` freely
-    * Fill the `Title`
+    * Fill the `Title` freely
     * Then press `Install & Save` button -> Log should see `AddonConfigurator.Install successful`
     * Required to restart the Game
     * Enter world with your desired character
     * Click `5.
 Frame Configuration`
     * Click `Auto Configure and Restart`

-4. Under the `Addon Configuration` you can check if theres a newer version available for the addon.
+4. Under the `Addon Configuration` you can check if theres a **newer version available** for the addon.
 In that case just press the `install` button then have to restart the game client and the bot it self in order to use it properly.

 ## 5. The bot should restart and show the dashboard page.